As Yogi Bear's age decreases, so does his fashion sense.

 - In season one of Mork and Mindy, the main characters were Mork, Mindy, Mindy's father Fred, and Mindy's grandmother Cora.
 The series was a huge success.
 For season two, the producers decided to change the timeslot, and eliminate the older characters of Fred and Cora, replacing them with a brother and sister from New York who run a deli that the two leads are now regulars at.
-However, this backfired in that it caused ratings to fall.
-In season 3, the producers tried to fix their mistakes and return to their original premise, but this failed.
-For season 4 they attempted to make the show more interesting by having the two leads, who were originally just friends, get married, and end up with a kid played by the much older Jonathan Winters.
+However, this backfired, so in season 3 the producers returned to their original premise, but this also failed.
+The theme song went through similar changes.
+In Season 2, it was disco-fied, then went back to a retread of the original for season 3.

 - Defied by bands like Red Hot Chili Peppers and Metallica, which still sell albums by the truckload and get tons of radio play, despite their core band members pushing 50.

 - And they're youngsters compared to the Rolling Stones, who in 2012 had a chart hit with a single off their 50th anniversary album when their lead singer was 69.

 - Humorously portrayed in Donkey Kong Country.
 Cranky Kong was Donkey Kong in the classic arcade games of the early-80's.
 The then-current DK (who was, presumably, Donkey Kong Junior in the 80's) is, of course, young and hip.
 While Cranky is a bitter old geezer who obsessively pines for the glory days of his time as DK in the 80's.